6 Essential On-Page SEO Techniques for Ranking on the First Page of Google

 5. Featured Snippets

 These featured snippets are displayed at the top of the SERPs.
-Using them will increase the visibility of your website and increase your site’s click-through rate.
+Using them will increase your website’s visibility and your site’s click-through rate.
 The best part about this technique is that you don’t need a subdomain for SEO or a high-ranking website to rank for it.
 Even a low-DA/DR domain can get a featured snippet on the first page of Google.

 Schema is a common but underused item on any SEO on-page checklist that can give your content context.
 This type of data is helpful to both search engines and human visitors.
 It is useful for both business websites and blog articles.
 The more structured information you provide, the more Google understands what you’re trying to say.

-Using schema markup will give Google an idea of your website, including content, date of publication, reviews, ratings, and more.
+Using schema markup will give Google an idea of your website, including content, publication date, reviews, ratings, and more.
 It can also increase the clickability of your website.
 Remember, though, that schema markup should not be used for every page, only for pages that provide extra useful information.

-Aaron Hanson works as a digital marketer with e Intelligence, a digital marketing company with offices in the UK and India.
+Aaron Hanson is a digital marketer with e Intelligence, a digital marketing company with offices in the UK and India.
 He works passionately to find innovative solutions for digital marketing pain points and loves to share his expertise with anyone who needs it.